-You probably have a rough idea by now of what landing pages can to help your business convert website visitors to leads.
+You probably have a rough idea by now of what landing pages can help your business convert website visitors to leads.
 But if not, I’ll explain.

 In essence, landing pages are standalone web pages that are designed specifically for lead data capture and lead generation activity.
 They advertise specific content offers that are locked behind a lead capture form and the content can only be accessed if the website visitor submits their details.
-The form length and questions asked reflect the value of the content offer.
+The form length and questions asked to reflect the value of the content offer.

 Also, landing pages have no navigation – keeping the website visitor focused on the page in front of them – and include a compelling summary of the content offer available to encourage website visitors to give up their contact information in exchange for the content offer.

-To drive website visitors to landing pages, you include CTAs in blog posts or other content assets to relevant landing pages.
+To drive website visitors to land pages, you include CTAs in blog posts or other content assets to relevant landing pages.
 For example, if a website visitor is reading a blog on Inbound Marketing, you could include a CTA in the blog that would link them to an eBook about the business benefits of Inbound Marketing.